KrashLeviathan/distributed_computing/README.md

-# se329_project_2
+# distributed_computing

-A distributed computing map engine
+A distributed computing map engine for SE 329 Project 2.
+Written in python to run python programs.
+Not fully functional, but it's pretty darn close.